 Understanding the science behind breath tests is critical to the successful defense of a DUI charge.
 The DUI defense team at the Tiftickjian Law Firm, P.C. has experience defending DUI charges involving breath tests.
 We can recognize and use to our advantage a number of errors that can occur.

-Colorado law enforcement agencies currently use the Intoxilyzer® 9000 to test breath alcohol.
+Colorado law enforcement agencies currently use the Intoxilyzer® 9000 to test breath alcohol content.
 The Intoxilyzer® 9000 has five filters that are used to measure alcohol concentrations and to detect interfering substances.
 The I9000 model absorbs alcohol on a designated wavelength.
 The machine then uses an infra-red light source at one end of a tube-shaped sample chamber and an infra-red detector at the opposite end.
 When IR light is reflected through the sample chamber tube, a measurable amount of light passes through the tube and is captured at the other end of the tube by the infra-red detectors.
 The light energy captured is then converted to an electrical signal.

 When a person blows into the breath testing machine, alcohol molecules that may be in the breath absorb some of the infra-red light as it passes through the sample chamber tube.
 This means that less infra-red light strikes the detector than before the breath with the alcohol molecules entered the sample chamber tube.
 The light measurement is also converted to an electrical signal, and is calculated by the breath test machine’s software and converted to a BAC that is given in conformance of grams of alcohol per 210 liters of breath.

 A person’s BAC from a breath test is calculated using a partition ratio where blood-alcohol concentration is converted to breath alcohol concentration.
 The theory in breath testing is that there should be a proportional amount of alcohol in a person’s breath and the person’s blood.
 Breath testing machines, like the Intoxilyzer® 9000, convert at a partition ratio of 2100:1.
 However, this calculation does not take into account that each person is different both physically and chemically, and therefore assigning one number to account for all people is inherently fallible.
-We created a BAC Calculator to help determine the number of drinks it would take for you to reach .08.
+We created a BAC Calculator to help estimate the number of drinks it would take for you to reach .08.

 - may not have been properly certified as required by Colorado law;